nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 To support clustered configurations, monitoring queries use an extended X-Road message protocol.

-## Modified X-Road message protocol
+## Using an extension of the X-Road message protocol

 Fetching security server metrics uses the X-Road protocol.
-The original X-Road 6.0 message protocol (described in [PR-MESS](#refsanchor)) had header element `service` to define the recipient of a message.
+The original X-Road message protocol version 4.0  (described in [PR-MESS](#refsanchor)) had header element `service` to define the recipient of a message.

 ```xml
 <SOAP-ENV:Envelope